 Overall, plastic pallets contribute to the reduction of supply chain waste and are simply more sustainable.

 Plastic pallets also create less indirect waste than wood pallets; for example, they don’t shed wood splinters that require cleanup.
 They don’t have metal fasteners that could work loose and get into packages or damage equipment.
 In addition, since they’re as much as 35 pounds lighter than their wood counterparts, they require less fuel during transportation.
-Overall, plastic pallets contribute to the reduction of supply chain waste and are simply more sustainable, making them a great fit for a circular supply chain.
+Overall, plastic pallets contribute to the reduction of supply chain waste and are simply more eco-friendly, making them a great fit for a circular, sustainable supply chain.

 Pallet Pooling Is the Circular Economy in Action